SCoRS: Description

+In addition to the 20 individual items, there is also a global rating assigned by the clinician after both interviews have been completed that draws upon information gained from the patient, informant, and the interviewer’s clinical judgment.
 Each interview averages 10–15 minutes in length with the patient interview preferably completed prior to the informant interview.
 Total assessment time for the SCoRS, including scoring, averages 20–30 minutes.
 The SCoRS requires no additional equipment beyond the paper administration form and is ideally administered in a quiet environment free from distractions.
 The informant interview can also be administered over the phone if the informant is unable to be physically present at the clinician’s office.

 Administration

 The SCoRS is a 20 item interview-based clinical assessment containing questions about the patient’s ability to manage cognitively demanding, functionally relevant, everyday tasks such as conversations, watching television, and using electronic devices.
 The items were developed to assess the following cognitive domains: